 Each subplot should have its own beginning, middle, and end.
 The climax is the high point of the subplot when the conflict comes to a head and is resolved.
-Writing a good climax for a subplot can be challenging, but it’s important to make sure that each subplot makes sense and feels complete.
+It’s important to make sure that each subplot makes sense and feels complete.

 Here are a few tips to help you write a powerful climax for your story’s subplots:

-1. Raise the stakes.
+- Raise the stakes.
 In the climax of a story, everything is on the line.
-Make sure that the stakes are high enough that readers will be invested in the outcome.
+Ensure that the stakes are high enough for readers to be invested in the outcome.

 Warning: Spoiler Alert!

-Let’s look at some story climax examples from films with great good guys and detestable bad guys!
+Let’s look at story climax examples from films with great good guys and detestable bad guys!